DLAV-G21/CARPEv3/README.md

 <img src="docs/oks.png" alt="Benchmark" width="600" style="background-color:#2e3136">

 ### Experiments
 To test our networks and impact of our data augmentation, we perform several training taking into account different augmentations.
-We report the performances below using the COCO eval files from the PE-Former repository with values of sigma set to 0.5 for each keypoint.
+We report the performances below using the COCO eval files from the PE-Former repository with values of sigma set to 0.05 for each keypoint.
+Note that our dataset have images of 3384x2710 which are really high resolution images and therefore, we are a small shift in the position of the keypoints is more penalized than a small shift in a lower resolution image.

 We performed the following experiments:
 1. Baseline (only resize and crop)